 We visit Knott’s Berry Farm at least a couple of times a month thanks to our Knott’s season passes.
 At least one of those times, we make a pit stop at the Knott’s Berry Market store located in Knott’s California Marketplace.
 They carry the world’s largest selection of Knott’s Berry Farm’s signature jams and jellies, gift packs, flavored coffees (including boysenberry flavored), gourmet foods, and gifts.
 On our last visit, we picked up some new goodies.

-I headed home and I just knew that I had the beginnings of a delicious cheese platter and cocktails (more on that on a later date).
+I headed home and I just knew that I had the beginnings of a delicious Mexican charcuterie board and cocktails (more on that on a later date).
 And can I just tell you how hard it was to keep the chiclets from devouring those pickles?
 Oh my goodness!!!
 They couldn’t wait until I was done taking pictures to dig in.

 I started putting together the cheese platter by making the sweet and spicy queso fundido.
 It was a big jump from my usual soy chorizo queso fundido, but I knew that it would taste amazing because I had a taste of the Berry Market peach habanero savory sauce and whew!!!
 It has quite a kick.